goovsgoo/dsp1/Readme.txt

 3. Receives messages from Local -> Manager queue until it receives "Terminate" message.
 4. Parses the message
 5. Runs new thread for each job request from Local.
 6. If manager receives termination message:
-	* Waits until all the threads terminated.
 	* Receives all messages from locals that arrived after termination message and sends them "Terminated" message and deletes Local -> Manager queue.
 	* Sends termination message to Manager -> Worker queue.